 - US religious orders who wear traditional garb and live in community have been experiencing a renaissance — a veritable ‘springtime’ of the Church.

 - These orders are growing — many by leaps and bounds — as reverent young women have sought out the life that has sustained their forebears and the Church through the centuries.

 Today, in cloisters and schools around America, the sound of young voices is ringing out.
 These sisters’ voices resound in classrooms, lift in chant, laugh on the playing field — and bring their fresh, healthy orthodox Catholicism into the spiritual desert that we have lived through lo these many decades.

-This is a real story of rebirth — and not just for the Dominicans.
-We begin, however, with them.
+This is a real story of rebirth — and a real New Evangelization.